lokeshjain2008/lokeshjain2008.github.io/_posts/2016-03-15-Angular-boost-website-perfomance-using-angular-caching.md

 	- caching
 ---

-Angular has caching to make website more poerformant.
+Angular has caching to make website more performant.